099ersf2/099ersf2/README.md

 # Hi there 👋

-I am a Game Dev, Business Developer, and Programmer.
+I am a Game Developer, Business Developer, and Programmer.
 I also enjoy playing video games on occasion.

 Looking for My Roblox Portfolio?
 [Roblox Portfolio](#Roblox)